devops329/devops/instruction/gitHubPages/gitHubPages.md

 Once you have completed these steps you can access your static deployment from anywhere in the world by either the default URL, `youraccountname.github.io/yourrepositoryname`, or from the custom domain name that you provide.

-In the following instruction you will use GitHub Pages to deploy the JWT Pizza frontend code.
+In future instruction you will use GitHub Pages to deploy the JWT Pizza frontend code.

 ## GitHub Pages at the account level